 For a nutrient solution that you can tailor to your garden check out General Hydroponic Flora Series.
-It’s a 3 part nutrient solution allowing you to customize your nutrient solution to the type of plants your growing.
-It’s a little harder to judge how long this nutrient regiment will last since the amount used of each can vary by the week.
+It’s a 3 part nutrient solution allowing you to customize your nutrient solution to the type of plants you’re growing.
+It’s a little harder to judge how long this nutrient regimen will last since the amount used for each can vary by the week.

 Before I get into supplements, let me say that they are not absolutely required when hydroponic gardening.
-With that being said I do recommend at least adding a silicon and potassium supplement like Protekt or Armor Si to your nutrient regimen, especially if your growing flowering/fruiting plants.
-These silicon supplements improve plants strength, yield, and stress tolerance of your plants which especially helpful for beginners.
+With that being said I do recommend at least adding a silicon and potassium supplement like Protekt or Armor Si to your nutrient regimen, especially if you’re growing flowering/fruiting plants.
+These silicon supplements improve plant strength, yield, and stress tolerance of your plants which is especially helpful for beginners.

 Just keep in mind when using a general nutrient regimen you may run into different plant deficiencies that may require supplements.
 Some plants are more likely to need specific supplements, an example of this would be tomatoes and blossom end rot.